Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Further applications, examples and discussion

-each with cylindrical pages attached to each other in a chain along two interface tori $T_\pm = Z \cap M_\pm$.
+attached to each other in a chain along two interface tori $T_\pm = Z \cap M_\pm$.
+As is explained in \cite{Wendl:openbook2}, $M_0$ is literally the closure of some open neighborhood of the standard Giroux torsion domain $([0,1] \times T^2,\xi_1)$ in~$M$, and the middle segment $Z$ can be identified with $[1/4,3/4] \times T^2$ in $([0,1] \times T^2,\xi_1)$: in particular it has cylindrical pages with trivial monodromy.
+Likewise $M_+$ and $M_-$ have cylindrical pages but nontrivial monodromy in general---this detail will play no role in the following.
 Attaching a round handle $\DD \times\AA$ along~$T_-$ produces a weak symplectic cobordism to a new contact manifold~$M'$, containing the disconnected domain $M'_0$ shown in Figure~\ref{fig:Giroux}: in particular $M_-$ and $Z$ are each transformed into subdomains $M_-'$ and $Z'$ with disk-like pages.
 Now $Z' \cup M_+ \subset M'$ contains an overtwisted disk; indeed, it is a planar $0$-torsion domain.
 Observe that this construction can also be used to show that $(M,\xi)$ is not \emph{weakly} fillable if the torsion domain separates~$M$, as then $\int_{T_-} \omega = 0$ for any symplectic form~$\omega$ arising from a weak filling.

 Gay's proof in \cite{Gay:GirouxTorsion} that Giroux torsion obstructs strong filling did not directly use the above cobordism, but proved instead that $(M,\xi)$ with $\GT(M,\xi) \ge 1$ admits a symplectic cobordism to some non-empty contact manifold such that the cobordism itself contains a symplectic sphere with vanishing self-intersection---Gay's argument then used gauge theory to derive a contradiction if $(M,\xi)$ has a filling, but one can just as well use Lemma~\ref{lemma:spheres} above.
 A close relative of Gay's cobordism construction is easily obtained from the above picture: attaching round handles $\DD\times\AA$ along both $T_-$ and $T_+$, the top of the cobordism contains a connected component with closed sphere-like pages (the top picture in Figure~\ref{fig:Giroux}), which can be capped by $\DD \times S^2$ to produce a cobordism that contains symplectic spheres of self-intersection number~$0$.